Top 10 Enterprise Social Software

 2015.
 Salesforce adds shopping layer to its Community Cloud

-Customers of Salesforce Community Cloud will soon be able to add their own buy buttons.
-The Community Cloud allows businesses to build sites where customers can interact with the company and with each other.
-For example, Avid Technology, which makes audio and video production tools, has used these Community Cloud capabilities to support its Artist Community, where users can buy and sell sound effects, stock footage and other music and video clips from each other.
-Other early customers include Neil Young’s PonoMusic and the Deloitte Digital Hub.
-Mike Stone, the senior vice president of marketing for Salesforce Community Cloud, said that the Customer Cloud can automatically recommend the right product that’s relevant in a given discussion: “We’re really using the social graph and what we understand about how the community is evolving to go and make those recommendations.”
+Customers of Salesforce Community Cloud will soon have the ability to incorporate their own purchase buttons.
+The Community Cloud empowers businesses to construct websites where customers can engage with the company and one another.
+For instance, Avid Technology, a provider of audio and video production tools, leverages these Community Cloud features to facilitate its Artist Community, enabling users to buy and sell sound effects, stock footage, and other music and video clips among themselves.
+Early adopters of this platform include Neil Young's PonoMusic and the Deloitte Digital Hub.
+According to Mike Stone, the senior vice president of marketing for Salesforce Community Cloud, the Customer Cloud can intelligently suggest the appropriate product that is relevant to a given conversation, using insights from the social graph and the evolving community dynamics: "We're effectively utilizing the social graph and our understanding of the community's evolution to provide these recommendations."

 2015.
 3 new Jive workstyle apps aim to simplify workplace collaboration